'Best day ever': billionaire Bezos has successful first space jaunt - Up News Info

 The reusable Blue Origin booster had previously flown twice to space.

-The launch represented another step in the race to establish a space tourism sector that Swiss investment bank UBS estimates will reach $3 billion annually in a decade.
+The launch represented another step in the fiercely competitive race to establish a space tourism sector.
 Another billionaire tech mogul, Elon Musk, plans to send an all-civilian crew on a several-day orbital mission on his Crew Dragon capsule in September.

-On Twitter, Musk wished https://bit.ly/2TqOL9I the Blue Origin crew “best of luck” hours before the launch.
+On Twitter, Musk wished https://bit.ly/2TqOL9I Blue Origins crew “best of luck” before the launch.

 Blue Origin aims for the first of two more passenger flights this year to happen in September or October.

-Bezos has a net worth of $206 billion according to the Bloomberg Billionaires Index https://www.bloomberg.com/billionaires.
+Bezos’s net worth is $206 billion according to the Bloomberg Billionaires Index https://www.bloomberg.com/billionaires.
 He stepped down this month as Amazon CEO but remains its executive chairman.

 (Reporting by Eric M. Johnson in Van Horn, Texas; Additional reporting Radhika Anilkumar; Editing by Will Dunham)